NREL/resstock/resources/hpxml-measures/BuildResidentialScheduleFile/resources/README.md

 `<enduse>_consumption_dist.csv`

-These files contain the 15-min power consumption kWh samples for the given end use, obtained from RBSA (average 15-min end use kWh for each submetered home; N=number of homes with that end use).
+These files contain the 1-min power kW samples for the given end use, obtained from NREL metered data.
+The metered range is Whirlpool WFE540H0AS, which is a standard electric range.
+The metered clothes dryer is Bosch WTG865H4UC, whose CEF=2.68.
+Metered Clothes washer IMEF= 2.07.
+Metered dishwasher Annual Energy Use rating is 240 kWh/yr.
 The schedule generator randomly picks one of these values to determine the power level of the appliance schedule.

 `<enduse>_duration_dist.csv`